Excalibra/Advanced-Phishing-Simulation-Framework/04-Gophish---Basic-Phishing/01-Creating-an-AWS-EC2-Instance.md

 ## Next Steps

-Now that your EC2 instance is set up and you have SSH access, the next series of videos will cover:
+Now that your EC2 instance is set up and you have SSH access, the next files will cover:

 - Installing and configuring **GoPhish** on your Ubuntu instance.
 - Additional security configurations within AWS to protect your phishing server.